bfe-tech-recruitment/Opps-page/_posts/2021-03-10-VideoAnimation-Project.md

 ### Perks
 - Support from our global technology and outreach teams, as well as potential mentors in the industry
 - Network with a growing global community of diverse, talented and passionate BfE members across the world
-- Avoid the monotony of corporate or university life by doing something meaningful and volunteering with your precioius free time
+- Avoid the monotony of university life by doing something meaningful and volunteering with your precioius free time
 - Sharpen your skills in video animation and broaden your project portfolio while knowing that your project will have a direct tangible impact on real-life businesses
 - Ownership over developing a brand new video, while knowing its immediate tangible impact on entrepreneurs we serve and the rest of the social enterprise ecosystem